-Exploring Malaysia’s natural beauty on foot is a great way to get closer to nature, even though trekking may not be the first thing that you think about doing in Malaysia.
+Exploring adventures in Malaysia and its natural beauty on foot is a great way to get closer to nature, even though trekking may not be the first thing that you think about doing in Malaysia.
 The country affords plenty of trekking opportunities for you to enjoy with a guide or by yourself, at the risk of getting lost.
 Discover lengths of trekking trails on Mount Kinabalu, trek around the Penang Hill or explore the jungle of Taman Negara.

 On Mount Kinabalu, your walk will take you past six different vegetation zones at varying elevations.
 Climbing the entire summit can take two days of hiking with a night of camping in between.
 You’ll also see Langkawi, a tropical island paradise with great beaches.